ckb-js/nexus/README.md

-# unnamed-wallet
+# Nexus

-An UTxO friendly wallet for CKB
+An UTxO friendly wallet extension for CKB